-We mentioned a pair of years ago that thanks to these numbers, wild guessing was over when estimating an artist sales figures.
+We mentioned a couple of years ago that thanks to these numbers, wild guessing was over when estimating an artist sales figures.

 The relevance of these numbers led us to develop an app that queries Discogs’ API to mass-read these owners statistics for a specific artist.

-Since Discogs strictly limit queries to their API, this tool is only available for our Platinum members.
+We are now rolling it out to the public.
+However, since Discogs strictly limit queries to their API, this tool is available for our Platinum members only.